5 Self-Regulation Musts For Your Classroom

 • Going to the bathroom.

-Calm Corners or Break Spots provide a safe place for students to use and improve their self regulation skills.
-To make calm corners work there are a couple skills and rules that need to be in place.
-Check out this post for more details on how to set up a Calm Corner routine.
+These spaces provide a safe place for students to use and improve their self-regulation skills.
+There are a couple of skills and rules that need to be in place to help calm corners work.

-Movement Breaks can be differentiated to be more responsive to students and show them how different activities can help them regulate.
-Check out this post on Brain Break Activities that Energize, Calm, and Focus
+Differentiate breaks to be responsive to students and show them how different activities can help them regulate.

-Directly teach self regulation to your class and in particular small groups of students who struggle with these skills.
-Morning meeting and SEL blocks are a great time to incorporate self-regulation more directly.
-Some key skills to incorporate are:
+Directly teach self-regulation to your class and, in particular, to small groups of students who struggle with these skills.
+Morning meetings and SEL blocks are a great time to incorporate self-regulation more directly.
+Some essential skills to include are:

 • Identifying feelings

-• Telling the difference between small problems and big problems.
+• Telling the difference between little problems and big problems.

 • Using positive thinking